mian-ali/mongodb_dump_nodejs/README.md

     npm run dev
     ```

-    This will start the `backup.js` script and schedule a backup of your MongoDB database every day at midnight.
+    This will start the `backup.js` script and schedule a backup of your MongoDB database daily at midnight.

 ## Restoring the Backup